dpgoulette/Intro-To-LaTeX/README.md

 ### If you are completely new to LaTeX:
 Begin by reading IntroAndResources.pdf.
 (It is in the IntroAndResources folder of course.
 And don't worry about the .tex file in that directory for now.
 Just read the .pdf.)
-It will briefly explain what LaTeX is and give you some pointers to where you can get LaTeX and find information on how to install it etc.  If want a longer and better intro read: http://en.wikibooks.org/wiki/LaTeX/Introduction
+It will briefly explain what LaTeX is and give you some pointers to where you can get LaTeX and find information on how to install it etc.  If want a longer and better intro read:

+http://en.wikibooks.org/wiki/LaTeX/Introduction

 If you are installing on Windows or Mac, then my intro will probably be sufficient and point you in the right direction.
 But if you are a Linux user then you will likely need more help than I give in the IntroAndResources document (but you should read it anyway).
-For more detailed installation instructions for any platform, see: http://en.wikibooks.org/wiki/LaTeX/Installation Additional Linux installation info: https://www.tug.org/texlive/ https://www.tug.org/texlive/quickinstall.html
+For more detailed installation instructions for any platform, see:

+http://en.wikibooks.org/wiki/LaTeX/Installation

+Additional Linux installation info:

+https://www.tug.org/texlive/
+https://www.tug.org/texlive/quickinstall.html

+Once you get LaTeX installed, try opening and building the helloworld.tex document.
+If you don't know how to build a .tex file, there are many resources online to teach you how to do it for your specific setup.

+### If you have LaTeX on your computer and have compiled a document at least once:

+Open the following files and check out what .tex code looks like (Don't worry if something looks confusing, you will learn it quickly.):  helloworld.tex and BasicExamples.tex.
+Read my comments in those files.
+I recommend you read .tex files in a text editor that shows line numbers.

+Then move on to the main learning documents found in the IntroPart1 and IntroPart2.
+Make sure to read the two parts in order.
+Dowload and read the .tex file AND the .pdf side by side.